 This step is arguably the most difficult but it's really not hard.
 Keep in mind that this dough is not traditional, it is a soft and sticky dough.
 You need to be gentle when rolling the dough into a ball and work with greased hands or it will be a sticky mess.

-- To shape the rolls, use a bench scraper or knife to roughly divide the dough into four equal portions.
-You can be extra and weigh them if you want them to be perfectly even in size, each dough ball will be approximately 115 grams.
+- To shape the rolls, use a greased bench scraper or rubber spatula to roughly divide the dough into four equal portions.
+You can weigh them if you want them to be perfectly even in size, each dough ball will be approximately 115 grams.

-- Grease your hands liberally.
-I spray mine with cooking spray.
+- **Grease your hands liberally.** I spray mine with cooking spray or use vegetable shortening to coat my hands.
 Grab a ball of dough and gently roll it into a ball.
 If the dough is sticking to your hands, you need to grease them more.

 - Place the ball of dough on a baking sheet lined with parchment paper.
 Press the top down just a bit to flatten it into a thick disc shape.